 - Acting with dishonesty in your studies and assessment work

-When writing your responses to assessment questions, the College expects the learner will:
+When writing responses to assessment tasks, the College expects that learners will:

 - Write their own ideas

-- Learners are expected to complete their own work and not collude or copy or use other works
+- Learners are expected to complete their own work and not collude with others or copy or use other works.

 - The use of artificial intelligence (AI) is strictly prohibited.
 All work must be that of the learner upon submission.